List of Game of Thrones characters: House Arryn

-Hugh of the Vale (portrayed by Jefferson Hall) The former squire of Jon Arryn before his death.
+Hugh of the Vale (portrayed by Jefferson Hall) is the former squire of Jon Arryn before his death.
 Following Lord Arryn's death, he is knighted by King Robert Baratheon, and is killed during the Heir's Tourney, by Gregor Clegane.
 Eddard Stark suspected him of playing a part in Jon Arryn's death.
 Jefferson Hall also portrays Tyland Lannister and Jason Lannister in House of the Dragon.